TEN BEST Herbs for Easing Common Pains (Headache, Sore Muscles, Aching Joints, etc.)

 According to my personal experiences as well as current research, St. John's Wort may help with symptoms of neuralgia and the pain associated with it.
 It's mood uplifting benefits not withstanding, it's wonderful for helping with pains associated with the nervous system.

-7) Cloves and Clove Oil:
+7) Cloves and Clove Oil (Syzygium aromaticum):

 Cloves and clove oil contains a constituent called eugenol, which is useful for helping numb pain.
 It's most well-known for helping soothe pain from tooth and gum issues in the mouth.
 Clove is also very high in anti-oxidants so you'll be getting a great immune-boost when you use clove oil too.